 It’s taught only through one on one instruction by a certified TM teacher, thus ensuring correctness of practice and verification so you can grow in confidence that you’re proceeding along correctly.

 There is no other way to learn the authentic TM technique — and there is no evidence that anything else provides the full range of benefits documented in the published research on the TM technique.

 What is the TM technique’s value in daily life?

 Extensive peer-reviewed published research on the TM technique has found a wide range of wellness benefits including:

 - greater inner calm throughout the day

 - lower risk of heart attack and stroke

 - reduced alcohol, cigarette and illicit drug use

 - younger biological age

-Our Sydney TM Centre is conveniently located in the AWA Building, just opposite Wynyard Station.
+Our Sydney Transcendental Meditation Centre is conveniently located in the AWA Building, just opposite Wynyard Station.